Jomonsugi/Union_Lodge_Cocktail_Ingredients/readme.txt

+The clear conclusion from this data visualization is that across all cocktails on the menu, Rye and Gin are featured over any other alcoholic ingredient.
+Carbonated Water is used more than

 This repository includes a final version with 'Type' used as a variable (union_chart_final.html) and another version that does not include 'Type' as a variable (union_chart_sixth).
 That version is a bit cleaner, but lacks